Kong/docs.konghq.com/src/gateway/kong-enterprise/dev-portal/customize/emails.md

 > Note: Logo will not render for many email clients that pre-fetch images if portal is not set to be accessible from a public url (for example if you are testing the Portal with a localhost)

-By modifying the html of this file, you can change the appearance of your emails.
+By modifying the HTML of this file, you can change the appearance of your emails.
 For example if you wanted to add a footer that would show on all emails, add it under the `<p>` tag

-Be sure to keep in mind the html support limitations of the email clients you plan to support.
+Be sure to keep in mind the HTML support limitations of the email clients you plan to support.

 ## Loading Email Templates on Existing Dev Portals